 Water-related impacts of climate change on agriculture and subsequently on public health: A review for generalists with particular reference to Pakistan

 Climate change is anticipated to have a profound effect on public health, especially regarding water-related issues like water quality, diseases, and changes in rain and drought patterns.
 There is a need for water conservation, risk management, and development of adaptation and mitigation strategies to cope with water-related impacts of climate change.

 This comprehensive literature review focused on water-related impacts of climate change in Pakistan.
 Floods impact health outcomes negatively by bringing biological and chemical pollutants, contaminating groundwater, causing soil erosion, increasing water-borne and other infections.
 Several approaches to mitigating water-related impacts in countries comparable to Pakistan are proposed, including: reducing water scarcity through lifestyle chances, improving water laws, improving irrigation techniques and strategies, funding research, promoting information access, involving national bodies and key stakeholders.

-Adults, Both sexes, Cardiovascular conditions, Flash flood/Flood, Gastrointestinal/Abdominal conditions, Health, Heavy rain, Infections and infectious diseases (all), Logistics, Mental health, Poisonings, Respiratory conditions, Water Sanitation and Hygiene
+Adults, Both sexes (for groups of both male and female persons), Cardiovascular conditions, Flash flood/Flood, Gastrointestinal/Abdominal conditions, Health, Heavy rain, Infections and infectious diseases (all), Logistics, Mental health, Poisonings, Respiratory conditions, Water Sanitation and Hygiene